Critics of alcohol ads often argue that it’s normalizing alcohol drinking. So what’s wrong with normalizing drinking?

 There’s nothing at all wrong with normalizing alcohol unless a person’s goal is eliminating it.
 The hatchet-wielding Carrie Nation would have opposed normalizing drinking.
 The Prohibition Party (yes, it still exists) would oppose it.
 The Woman’s Christian Temperance Union (WCTU) – it, too, still exists – would oppose it.
 And well-funded anti-alcohol activist groups are today loudly opposing the normalization of drinking.

 Normalizing drinking is nothing more than recognizing the fact that most people drink.
 That they do so in moderation.
-And that such use is a natural and normal part of the lifestyle of millions of people.
+And it as a natural and normal part of life.
+Millions of other people.
 Normalizing drinking is presenting it as acceptable if it isn’t abused.

 The term is actually a poor one.
 That’s because normalizing drinking doesn’t make something that’s not normal into something that’s normal.
 It simply recognizes drinking as normal.